 What is a Tip Rhinoplasty (Mini Nose Job)?

-Tip rhinoplasty or mini nose job is a cosmetic surgery procedure that is designed to improve the shape of the nasal tip.
+Tip rhinoplasty, also known as a tip plasty or mini nose job is a type of rhinoplasty procedure that is designed to improve the shape of the nasal tip.
 Reducing or enlarging the appearance of the nose tip can be carried out without altering the bony structure of the nose.
-Tip rhinoplasty does not involve any bone being fractured to reshape the nose and healing and recovery are therefore much quicker hence the name mini nose job.
-Tip Rhinoplasty or Rhino-tip correction is a more straightforward procedure to improve the appearance of the nose with less scarring compared with a traditional rhinoplasty.
-Our expert rhinoplasty surgeons are based in London, UK at our state-of-the-art Baker Street clinic in Marylebone.
+Tip rhinoplasty does not involve any bone being fractured to reshape the nose, and healing and recovery are therefore much quicker, hence the term, mini nose job.
+Tip Rhinoplasty or Rhino-tip correction is a more straightforward procedure to improve the nose’s appearance with less scarring than a traditional rhinoplasty.
+Our expert rhinoplasty surgeons are based in London, UK, at our state-of-the-art Baker Street clinic in Marylebone.

 What are the benefits of tip Rhinoplasty?